Skip to main content

 • Tracking error may occur relative to the underlying index.

-• Ongoing: Fluctuations in the housing market and mortgage origination activity could affect the performance of mortgage REITs.
+• Fluctuations in the housing market and mortgage origination activity could affect the performance of mortgage REITs.

 • Increased Investment in Mortgage-Backed Securities: MORT could benefit from increased investment in mortgage-backed securities (MBS) as the housing market expands.
 As more individuals and institutions invest in MBS, the demand for mortgage REITs, and consequently MORT, may increase.
 This growth is tied to the overall health of the housing market and the attractiveness of MBS as an investment vehicle.
 The timeline for this growth is dependent on economic conditions and interest rate trends.